 Police are urging anyone who spots the truck, the trailer, or anything that may help locate Benjamin or James Despain to immediately contact local authorities or the Bountiful Police Department.

 They emphasize that any small detail may help bring James home safely.
-The search remains active, and investigators say they will continue following every lead until the five year old boy is found.
+The search remains active, and investigators say they will continue following every lead until the five-year-old boy is found.